DeByeUSerSYstem/QDots-sizer/README.md

 *e-mail of repo owner*: lallara@uninsubria.it, lucia.allara@gmail.com

-*License*: GPL-3.0 and data policies of Nature Partner Journal Computational Materials.
-Please, acknowledge use of this work with the apropiate citation.
+*License*: GPL-3.0, Please, acknowledge use of this work with the apropiate citation.